 About WLNS 6On October 13, 1990, WLAJ began broadcasting from a repurposed appliance store.
 Joel Ferguson, the founder of the market's first independent station, WFSL-TV, initially owned the station (now Fox affiliate WSYM-TV).
 Ferguson had founded WLAJ with the profits from the sale of WFSL.

-Prior to its sign-on in 1990, Lansing had been one of the biggest markets in the United States without a full-time ABC affiliate, even though it had been large enough to support three full network affiliates since at least the 1960s.
-However, only two VHF licenses were assigned to the city—channels 6 and 10, occupied by CBS affiliate WLNS and NBC affiliate WILX-TV.
-UHF was not considered viable even after the FCC mandated all-channel tuning in 1964.
-Although Lansing is a fairly compact market geographically, it is sandwiched between Detroit to the east, Flint/Saginaw/Bay City to the north, Toledo to the south, and Grand Rapids/Kalamazoo/Battle Creek to the west.
-Therefore, it was not likely there would have been room to drop in a third VHF licensee.
-By the 1980s, cable and satellite had gained enough penetration in Mid-Michigan to make a UHF "Big Three" affiliate viable.
+Lansing was one of the largest markets in the United States without a full-time ABC affiliate prior to its sign-on in 1990, despite being large enough to support three full network affiliates since at least the 1960s.
+However, the city received just two VHF licenses: channels 6 and 10, which are occupied by CBS station WLNS and NBC affiliate WILX-TV, respectively.
+Even after the FCC enforced all-channel tuning in 1964, UHF was not considered practical.
+Lansing is physically located between Detroit to the east, Flint/Saginaw/Bay City to the north, Toledo to the south, and Grand Rapids/Kalamazoo/Battle Creek to the west.
+As a result, it was unlikely that a third VHF licensee could have been added.
+Cable and satellite have developed sufficient penetration in Mid-Michigan by the 1980s to make a UHF "Big Three" affiliate possible.